 Arterial supply to the nasal septum and Kiesselbach's plexus.

 Epistaxis may result from numerous local and/or systemic factors that damage the delicate mucosal lining of the nasal cavity and expose the underlying vasculature.
 The most common cause of epistaxis is accidental or self-inflicted trauma, often from digital manipulation of the nasal mucosa (i.e., nose picking).
-This eventually heals and crusts over but is subject to repeated irritation and bleeding ...
+This eventually heals and crusts over but is subject to repeated irritation and bleeding when the patient sneezes ...